Is It Normal To Have Depression In Schools?

 Your school counselor may advocate for you to your caregiver and support you in finding community resources for your symptoms.
 In some cases, mental health support groups or accommodations may be available to you at school.

-If you feel an urge to self-harm or have suicidal thoughts at school, ask your teacher if you can visit your guidance counselor.
+If you experience an urge to self-harm or have suicidal thoughts at school, ask your teacher if you can visit your guidance counselor.
 Let the counselor know what you're experiencing, and they can reach out to the proper services for you.

 If you feel unsafe at home, communicate this to your counselor.
 Depending on the situation, they might ask you questions about your caregivers and any potential maltreatment and may contact government resources on your behalf.
 Your counselor is available to support you and keep you safe.